FailAcademy/learning/adp-vancouver/_slides/week-07/01-intro-to-tdd.md

 - We write a failing test (RED)
 - We write MINIMAL code to make it pass (GREEN)
 - We refactor the code to make it better, and run our tests to make sure it still works

+This might be a good time to point out some helpful features of test runners.
+Jest has both of these:

+- A "watch" mode so that the tests will immediately run again when you make edits to your code.

+  `npm test -- --watch` or `npm test -- --watchAll`

+  The `--watch` version lets you rerun only the tests to do with files which were edited, but needs the project to be a git or hg repository.

+  The dashes are required in the commands above so NPM knows the option "--watch" is for the delegated test runner (jest), not for NPM itself.

+- A way to limit the tests to run.

+  Jest can take a filter as another parameter which will do a regex match on test files:

+  `npm test frog`

+  The dashes aren't needed here because `npm test` doesn't take any positional arguments, so it knows you must mean them to be for the delegated runner.

+  Alternatively, the watch mode gives a menu from which you can interactively give a test filter.

 ---